 Volvo is at the cutting-edge of safety technology, while reliability looks promising

-Volvo cars are arguably the safest on the road, with impressive technology to not only protect you in a crash, but increasingly to prevent one happening in the first place.
-Customers are mostly a happy bunch, too, placing the brand ninth out of 29 manufacturers in our 2021 Driver Power owner satisfaction survey.
+Volvo cars are arguably the safest on the road, with impressive technology to not only protect you in a crash, but increasingly to prevent one from happening in the first place.
+Customers are mostly a happy bunch, too, placing the brand eighth out of 29 manufacturers in our 2022 Driver Power owner satisfaction survey.

 Volvo V60 reliability